Darxo/Hardened/README.md

 # Compatibility

 - Is safe to remove from- and add to any savegame
 - Removing or adding this mod will not update existing perk trees.
-Only after some days you will encounter brothers with the changed perk trees
+	- Only after some days you will encounter brothers with the changed perk trees
+	- Perk Groups may not be identified correctly on old brothers after adding or removing this mod.
+This is just visual
-- Removing this mod will replace **Parry** with the vanilla perk **Reach Advantage** and it will replace **One with the Shield** with the vanilla perk **Recover**
+- Removing this mod will replace every newly introduced perk with some unused vanilla/reforged perk until you add this mod again.
+This will make those perks mostly useless
+	- **Elusive** becomes **Trip Artist**
+	- **One with the Shield** becomes **Recover**
+	- **Parry** becomes **Reach Advantage**
+	- **Scout** becomes **Through the Ranks**

 ## Incompatible with
 - [**Cook and Blacksmith Fix**](https://www.nexusmods.com/battlebrothers/mods/668): Hardened ships its own fix for the cook.
 Though it does not fix the Blacksmith (yet?)